-Chinese Societies Support Akuapem School For The Deaf
+Chinese Societies support Akuapem School For The Deaf

 |

-The Akuapem School for the Deaf situated in Mampong-Akuapem in the Eastern Region of Ghana, on Saturday, July 8, 2017, received a donation from the Ghana Association of Chinese Societies (GACS) and the China Chamber of Commerce.
+The Akuapem school for the deaf situated in Mampong Akuapem in the Eastern Region of Ghana, on Saturday, July 8, 2017, received a boosting support from a donation made by the Ghana Association of Chinese Societies (GACS) as well as the Chinese chamber of commerce.

-The support came to the disadvantaged school for the deaf in the form of ten brand new desktop computers as well as a whole day’s medical outreach screening for students, teachers and nearby residents of the community.
+The support came to the disadvantaged school for the deaf in the form of ten brand new desktop computers for the demonstration school as well as a whole day’s medical outreach screening for students, teachers and nearby residents of the community.

 ‘’We also hope that our gestures of friendship with the communities such as we are doing today, will add to the deepening friendship and relationship that exists between our two great countries - China and Ghana’’.